MazeMap/URL-API/URL-API.md

 * `search` start application with a predefined search string.
 * `zlevel` override default floor level.
 * `wheelzoom` specifies whether zooming by scrolling is enabled
+* `sharemode` specifies the behaviour of the share map button in the app header